OpenLineage/OpenLineage/spec/Naming.md

 Example:
  - Airflow:
-   - Namespace: the namespace is assigned to the airflow instance.
+   - Namespace: the namespace is assigned to the Airflow instance.
 Ex: airflow-staging, airflow-prod
    - Job: each task in a DAG is a job. name: {dag name}.{task name}
  - Spark:
-   - Namespace: the namespace is provided as a configuration parameter as in airflow.
+   - Namespace: the namespace is provided as a configuration parameter as in Airflow.
 If there's a parent job, we use the same namespace, otherwise it is provided by configuration.
    - Spark app job name: the spark.app.name
    - Spark action job name: {spark.app.name}.{node.name}

 ### Parent job run: a nested hierarchy of Jobs

 It is often the case that jobs are part of a nested hierarchy.
-For example an Airflow DAG contains tasks.
+For example, an Airflow DAG contains tasks.
 An instance of the DAG is finished when all of the tasks are finished.
-Similarly a Spark job can spawn multiple actions each of them running independently.
+Similarly, a Spark job can spawn multiple actions, each of them running independently.
 Additionally, a Spark job can be launched by an Airflow task within a DAG.

 Since what we care about is identifying the job as rooted in a recurring schedule, we want to capture that connection and make sure that we treat the same application logic triggered at different schedules as different jobs.
-For example: if an Airflow DAG runs individual tasks per partition (for example market segments) using the same underlying job logic, they will be tracked as separate jobs.
+For example: if an Airflow DAG runs individual tasks per partition (e.g., market segments) using the same underlying job logic, they will be tracked as separate jobs.

-To capture this, a run event provides [a `ParentRun` facet](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.json#L282-L331), referring to the parent `Job` and `Run`.
-This allows tracking a recurring job from the root of the schedule it is running for.
+To capture this, a run event provides [a `ParentRun` facet](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.json#L282-L331) referring to the parent `Job` and `Run`.
+This allows tracking a recurring job from the root of the schedule for which it is running.
 If there's a parent job, we use the same namespace, otherwise it is provided by configuration.

 Example: